python/cpython/Doc/library/typing.rst

 .. function:: assert_never(arg, /)

-   Statically assert that a line of code is unreachable.
+   Assert to the type checker that a line of code is unreachable.

    Example::